FAQ – Frequently Asked Questions

 Further, through the data collection and evaluation that takes place in the process of creating an EPD, manufacturers are able to gain insights into their own processes.
 Through the life cycle analysis, the building product can be checked for ecological and economic hotspots, and can be subsequently optimised, not only conserving resources and reducing the environmental effects of the product, but also bringing financial savings through increased efficiency in the process.

-The EPD is thus not only an informational document for planners, architects and auditors, but also a valuable instrument for the manufacturer in optimising his/her own products and processes.
+The EPD is thus not only data source and an informational document for planners, architects and auditors, but also a valuable instrument for the manufacturer in optimising his/her own products and processes.

 How can I access the data from my software tool?2020-02-06T19:24:24+01:00